deval-shah/enterprise-search/README.md

 Before setting up Enterprise Search, ensure you have:

 - Python 3.9 or higher
 - Docker and Docker Compose
+*Note: Depending on your Docker Compose version, you may need to use docker compose (with a hyphen) instead of docker-compose.*
 - CUDA 11 or higher (for GPU acceleration)

 ## ⚙️ Configuration